Coke or Grain

 having eaten those burritos or other burritos in

-There are many styles of burrito, all of which are perfectly legitimate, but sometimes they are presented as though they are a San Francisco-style burrito.
+other parts of the country that sometimes ape the style of the San Francisco burrito, there are many styles of burrito, all of which are perfectly legitimate, but sometimes they are presented as though they are a San Francisco-style burrito.

 One of the biggest problems that I see out there, and this is something that I think burrito makers should really be working on,